thunderbird/thunderbird-android/docs/architecture/portable-profile-data-format.md

 - folder hierarchy, flags, identifiers, subscription state, and complete message selection.
 - full-account export semantics and rejection of unsupported partial or incremental archives.
 - IMAP, Thunderbird POP3-profile, and Thunderbird local-only-profile behavior.
-- AES-256 encrypted ZIP64 interoperability, incorrect-passphrase rejection, and bounded-memory processing on JVM and Android.
+- binary age version 1 interoperability with the reference age implementation, ZIP64 interoperability with independent ZIP tools, incorrect-passphrase rejection, and bounded-memory processing on JVM and Android API 23 and later.
 - rejection of malformed and resource-exhaustion inputs.

 Compatibility claims always name the exact PDPArchive revision.
-Until the draft selects a container and defines formal conformance, documentation says that account archives follow the revision's raw layout using Thunderbird's temporary ZIP64 convention rather than claiming compliance with a finalized IETF standard.
-This claim applies to each decrypted and extracted account archive, not to its encrypted ZIP64 transport.
+Until the draft selects a container and defines formal conformance, documentation says that account archives follow the revision's raw layout using Thunderbird's temporary age-encrypted ZIP64 convention rather than claiming compliance with a finalized IETF standard.
+This claim applies to each decrypted and extracted account archive, not to its encrypted transport.